tflem/gullsy/README.md

 > This a social media application similar to Twitter.
 Initially, I wanted to build this with PHP Laravel (Seagully), but Ruby and Rails is just so much more fun.
 I'm using the following tools:

+- CSS Framework: Windi CSS 3.1.7
+- Ruby on Rails 6.1.4
 - Ruby 3.0.2
-- Continuous Integration/Deployment: Github Actions/Heroku
-- Ruby on Rails 6.1.4
 - HTML5 and Sass
-- PostgreSQL 13.4
+- PostgreSQL (Tested for 13.x)
 - Testing: Minitest 5.14.4
-- CSS Framework: Windi CSS
 - Code Bundler: Vite ⚡️ Ruby
+- Continuous Integration/Deployment: Github Actions/Heroku

 ## Setup